Microsoft/azure-docs.pt-pt/articles/automation/troubleshoot/desired-state-configuration.md

 #### <a name="cause"></a>Causa

-Os clientes identificaram que se a localização `/tmp` for definida para `noexec`, a versão atual do DSC não aplicará configurações.
+Os clientes identificaram `/tmp` que, se `noexec`a localização for definida, a versão atual do DSC não aplicará configurações.

 #### <a name="resolution"></a>Resolução

-* Retire a opção `noexec` do local `/tmp`.
+* Retire `noexec` a opção do `/tmp` local.

-### <a name="compilation-node-name-overlap"></a>Cenário: Nomes de configuração do nó que se sobrepõem podem resultar em mau lançamento
+### <a name="scenario-node-configuration-names-that-overlap-could-result-in-bad-release"></a><a name="compilation-node-name-overlap"></a>Cenário: Nomes de configuração do nó que se sobrepõem podem resultar em mau lançamento

 #### <a name="issue"></a>Problema